How to Scrape Trustpilot Reviews and Perform Sentiment Analysis with AI

 In this blog post, we will explore the step-by-step process of scraping Trustpilot reviews using Page2API, and then performing sentiment analysis on the extracted data using GPT-3.5-turbo.

-By the end of this tutorial, you will have a better understanding of how to leverage AI tools to extract valuable insights from online reviews and improve your business's reputation.
+By the end of this tutorial, you will be able to start building your own Trustpilot scraper that will extract the valuable insights from online reviews and improve your business's reputation.

 Prerequisites